strymsg/python-simplemotds/README.txt

  * day
  * minute

-* folder: The folder where to look for the messages, every message must be in a separate file of any extansion.
+* folder: The folder where to look for the messages, every message must be in a separate file of any extension.

 * selection-type: How to get the messages, it can be:
  * random